TheRockStrike/Projects/iRobot/README.md

 The list of all available sensors is [here](https://github.com/martinschaef/roomba/blob/master/create.py#L70).

 ### My setup
+I tried 2 setups:

-Used an FTDI cable (which provides a /dev/tty device) running from the Jetson + Aerocore 2 setup (running robot_object_detection.py) connected to a Poblano (running robot_controller.py).
+1. Used an FTDI cable (which provides a /dev/tty device) running from the Jetson + Aerocore 2 setup (running       robot_object_detection.py) wired directly to the port on the Create.
+2. Used a Poblano (running robot_controller.py) in conjunction with a Python socket to send instructions over WiFi.
+The Poblano then used an FTDI cable to interface with the Create.

 Using a Caspa HD camera connected to the CSI port on the Aerocore, I was able to have the iRobot Create 2 recognize objects and drive towards them, stopping when it got too close.
 I also made a video demonstration of this.